 Safety and Guides at the Lehigh River

 At the Lehigh River, we’ve had the pleasure of serving well over a million and a half guests since our first guided rafting trips in 1975.
-Your safety on the river has always been our highest priority, and our unparalleled record over the past three and a half decades demonstrates the effectiveness and value of a guide training program that serves as a model for others in our industry.
+Your safety on the river has always been our highest priority, and our unparalleled record over the past 4 and a half decades demonstrates the effectiveness and value of a guide training program that serves as a model for others in our industry.

 Be sure to watch our Lehigh River Safety Video; then encourage your youngsters to take our Lehigh Whitewater Safety Quiz!
-If you score 100%, bring in your results to the camp store to receive a safety certificate.
+If you score 100%, bring in your results to the camp store to receive a Whitewater Challengers safety certificate.

 At Whitewater Challengers, river guides are trained to standards that exceed state requirements.
 In addition to an experienced guide crew boasting a combined total of more than 500 years of whitewater paddling experience, our trips on the Lehigh River are also supported by State Park patrols throughout the 25 mile length of the Lehigh Gorge State Park.
 This uniquely convenient and nearly continuous vehicular access to the river provides a measure of safety and support not found in most wilderness areas.